greg4fun/katacoda-scenarios-1/docker/intro.md

-Welcome to your first Katacoda Scenario!
+Welcome the Katacoda Docker Scenario!